 PGX says they have fixed those issues and added additional security features.

 We strongly recommend avoiding PGX comic book grading.
-Stick with CGC comics if you want your vintage comics graded.
+Stick with CBCS or CGC comics if you want your vintage comics graded.

 If you're wondering whether or not to submit a vintage comic book to CGC comics, then start by asking us.

 Send us details of the comic(s) you're thinking of having graded.
 We'll be able to advise you on whether or not it's worth the investment in grading fees.
 Click here to begin.